schaten/COHIWizard/README.md

 2) unpack the zip file to a local directory of your PC, say `cohihome`
 3) start the exe File SDR_COHIWizard_v26.exe

-## Method B (most recent version) for execution under Python (not yet tested in LUNIX environments !):
+## Method B (most recent version) for execution under Python (also running under LUNIX but not yet excessively tested.
+The main functions have been successfully executed under DEBIAN 10):

 1) install Python on your PC
-2) clone the repository from GITHUB to your PC to a folder say cohihome
+2) clone the repository from GITHUB to your PC to a folder, say cohihome
 3) change to this folder
 4) create a virtual environment with `python –m venv venv`
 5) activate the venv by `venv/Scripts/activate`